hauler-dev/hauler-docs/versioned_docs/version-1.1.x/guides-references/command-line/hauler-store.md

-  load        Load a content store from a store archive save        Save a content store to a store archive serve       Expose the content of a local store through an OCI compliant registry or file server sync        Sync content to the embedded content store
+  load        Load a content store from a store archive save        Save a content store to a store archive serve       Expose the content of a local store through an OCI compliant registry or file server sync        Sync content to the content store

 Flags:
       --cache string   (deprecated flag and currently not used)